 The Great Escape: A True Story of Forced Labor and Immigrant Dreams in America by Saket Soni (Algonquin Books of Chapel Hill)

 The U.S. Gulf Coast had been devastated by Hurricane Katrina in 2005.
 A year later, it was “a construction site of postwar proportions.”
-Over a million houses had been devastated and crippled oil rigs needed repairs or outright rebuilding from scratch.
+Over a million houses had been destroyed and crippled oil rigs needed either repairs or outright rebuilding from scratch.
 To hire skilled American labor meant paying union wages--welders, pipefitters, plumbers, and electricians didn’t come cheap.
 But there was a pool of experience that waited to be tapped--workers on Middle Eastern oil rigs who came from India, all of them easily lured by the thought of getting a U.S. green card.
 Not only would they be a source of cheap labor, they were a way to make some fast money.
 These men would pay anything to bring wealth and security home to their extended families and to give their children the opportunity to live well in America.

-Five hundred Indian workers paid $20,000 each in response to an ad that promised Permanent Lifetime Settlement In USA For Self And Family.
+Five hundred Indian workers paid $20,000 each in response to an ad that promised “Permanent Lifetime Settlement In USA For Self And Family.”
 In two years or less, they would be given green cards.
 Their parents borrowed the money, sold their land, mortgaged their lives to give their sons this chance.
 Almost ten million dollars went to the men who made this swindle a success.

-Soni made the case that human trafficking had been reinvented in 21st century America.
+Soni makes the case that human trafficking has been reinvented in 21st century America.
 The five hundred men had been recruited through fraudulent means, with the recruiter keeping their passports as insurance that none of them would back out of the arrangement.
 Once they were on the job site, their impressive debt incurred in hopes of obtaining a green card kept them in involuntary servitude.
 They had to pay off that debt before they could return home.

 This book is a crash course in immigration policy, labor issues, and the intertwining of business interests with government agencies.
 Both a human tragedy and an example of how justice can prevail in spite of apparently insurmountable obstacles, The Great Escape rivals any fictional thriller for sheer nail-biting scenarios--but in this case they all happened in real life.
 Although this group of workers ended up with what they’d been promised, who knows how many more are being defrauded without recourse in this country, every day?~Janet Brown